CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.3.md

    ![](./media/ppt.14.png)

-Here are some of the prompts you can take help of to explore more on Copilot in PowerPoint:
+Here are some of the prompts you can use to explore more on Copilot in PowerPoint:

 ```
 Create a presentation on the use of Copilot in Contoso Ltd. as an IT Consultancy.